Margins and padding

 Make adjustments to individual margins and padding for large devices on the Advanced tab of individual rows, columns, and modules.

 Tip: Page Builder modules don't have built-in padding.
-An easy way to increase padding for a module is to make sure it's wrapped in its own column, then change the column padding.
+An easy way to increase padding for a module is to wrap it in its own column, then change the column padding.

-See the Related Articles about default settings and how to change them.
+See the Related Articles about default global settings and how to change them.

 If the spacing is not behaving the way you want, see the Related Article on troubleshooting margin and padding spacing.